Most Dangerous Cities in Texas

 Houston was recognized as the 31st most dangerous city in the US.
 The violent crime rate there stands at around 13.0 per every 1,000 residents.
 Furthermore, in Houston, there is a 1 in 77 chance of being a victim.

 Beaumont trailed not far behind, taking the 36th spot in the list.
 Reports show that the Beaumont had a crime rate of 12.5 per 1,000 residents and a 1 in 80 chance of being a victim of a violent crime.

 Just below the top 50 cutoff was Lubbock, at number 52 in the nation.
 In Lubbock, there was a reported violent crime rate of 11.1 per 1,000 residents and a 1 in 90 chance of being a victim.

-Despite it all, Texas’ violent crime rates actually near the national average.
-For instance, Texas’ number of murders per year matches that of the national average and for other crimes Texas strays only slightly above the national average.
+Despite it all, Texas’ violent crime rates are actually near the national average.
+For instance, Texas’ number of murders per year matches that of the national average, and for other crimes, Texas strays only slightly above the national average.

 With these crime rates and Texas’ notorious “tough on crime” reputation, Texas has become one of the states with the highest incarceration rates in the U.S., with around 840 out of every 100,000 people behind bars.
 If you or a loved one have fallen victim to the Texas criminal justice system and have been deprived of justice, don’t hesitate to reach out to our accomplished and dedicated team at Spolin Law P.C. to see how we can help.